 Yes.
 Officers can arrest and charge you for multiple infractions at the same time, and the court can attempt to prosecute on multiple infractions at once.
 In a given arrest, you may be accused of recklessly endangering another person, reckless driving, criminal mischief, failure to obey traffic control devices, careless driving, and other infractions.
 If the court convicts you of these violations, you can be facing a harsher sentence and heavier fines.

-Drivers within the state of Oregon automatically submit to “implied consent” laws when they operate a vehicle.
-Implied consent means that a driver must submit to testing when asked by an officer; testing may include blood tests, a breathalyzer, or a urine test.
-If a driver refuses such testing, they may still face DUII charges, and they may have their license revoked for the additional time.
-DMV.org notes the following list of license revocation periods that you can expect if you fail or refuse a test:
+Drivers within the State of Oregon automatically submit to “implied consent” laws when they operate a vehicle on premises open to the public.
+Implied consent means a driver must submit to testing when asked by an officer, or face automatic license suspensions.
+Testing may include blood tests, a breathalyzer test on the Intoxilyzer 8000, or a urine test.
+If a driver refuses such testing, not only will they likely face DUII charges, they may also have their license suspended, or revoked.
+What’s worse, in many counties, law enforcement will apply for a warrant to obtain a blood or urine test from the driver.
+When that happens, not only does law enforcement get the BAC of the driver, but the driver faces an enhanced suspension, or revocation of their driving privileges.
+A skilled DUI Attorney maybe able to prevent the suspension or revocation by requesting and fighting for your license at a DMV Hearing.
+However, if a suspension is imposed, DMV.org notes the following list of license revocation periods that you can expect if you fail or refuse a test:

 - 1st offense: 90 days